 Tasmania’s spectacular western region is much more than the rugged and remote coastline it is renowned for.
 This six-day Western Wilds journey is full of discovery.

 Day 1: Hobart to Lake Pedder

-The Western Wilds are calling so keep heading west, leaving the dense forest behind as you drive into the weather sculpted Southwest National Park and arrive at Lake Pedder.
+The Western Wilds are calling so keep heading west, leaving the dense forest behind as you drive one-hour into the weather sculpted Southwest National Park and arrive at Lake Pedder.
 Spend the night at Pedder Wilderness Lodge and enjoy the views in this wild location while warming yourself in front of the fire.